Select a donation amount and frequency.

 In Guatemala, education is a path out of poverty.
 Guatemalans have been plagued by political instability, natural disasters and a lack of economic opportunities.
 A robust education could help poor young people escape these conditions, but many parents cannot afford the basic expenses of sending their children to school.
 Desperate to improve their situations, some young people resort to crime or illegally flee their homeland in search of a better life.

-Most families in Santa Rosa cannot afford to send their children to school, so they send them out of the classroom, even though they believe education provides the best path out of poverty.
+Most families in Santa Rosa cannot afford to send their children to school, so they take them out of the classroom even though they believe education provides the best path out of poverty.
 Fr.
 Raúl knows that with a little help, these impoverished young men and women could become capable leaders.
 For this reason, the diocese has started a scholarship program covering the cost of tuition, uniforms and school supplies.
 For those who are hungry, they also provide daily breakfasts.
-All they need is help from generous donors like you.
+All children like Remigio (pictured above) need is help from generous donors like you.

 This is the typical atmosphere in a Santa Rosa secondary school classroom — cramped, unfocused and overcrowded.
 Soon these children will benefit from a new Catholic school, funded in part from donors like you.
 After walking miles to school, hundreds of schoolchildren squeeze into an overcrowded secondary school classroom.
 Still, the children come — because there is no other option.
 Fr.
 Raúl wanted more for these students, so much so that he came to Cross Catholic Outreach with a vision to construct a beautiful, well-equipped Catholic school.
 You helped initiate the construction of a 200-student-capacity, 14-classroom Catholic school and a 2,000-person-capacity multipurpose facility.
 It is currently under construction and will be ready for students in 2021.